triton-inference-server/model_analyzer/docs/config_search.md

 Using Manual Brute Search, you can create custom sweeps for any parameter that can be specified in the model configuration.
 There are two ways this mode is enabled when doing a brute search:

 - Any [`model config parameters`](./config.md#model-config-parameters) are specified:
-  - You must manually specify the batch sizes and instance counts you want Model Analyzer to sweep
+  - You must manually specify the batch sizes and instance group counts you want Model Analyzer to sweep
   - Request concurrencies will still be automatically swept (as they are not a model config parameter)
 - Any [`parameters`](./config.md#test-configuration-parameter) are specified:
-  - You must manually specify the batch sizes, instance counts, and request concurrencies you want Model Analyzer to sweep
+  - You must manually specify the batch sizes, instance group counts, and request concurrencies you want Model Analyzer to sweep
 - `--run-config-search-disable` is specified:
-  - You must manually specify the batch sizes, instance counts, and request concurrencies you want Model Analyzer to sweep
+  - You must manually specify the batch sizes, instance group counts, and request concurrencies you want Model Analyzer to sweep

 _**Note**: Model Analyzer only checks the syntax of the `model config parameters` and cannot guarantee that the configuration that is generated is loadable by Triton.
 For a complete list of parameters allowed under model_config_parameters, refer to the [Triton Model
 Configuration](https://github.com/triton-inference-server/server/blob/master/docs/user_guide/model_configuration.md). <br>**It is your responsibility to ensure the sweep configuration specified works with your model.**_